 4 drops benzoin

 Bottle in a dark glass with a screw cap.
 Allow to cure 3 hours.
 Turn the bottle over to mix the blend well before applying twice daily to chapped skin using light strokes.
-Reduce exposure to wind, cold or hot temperatures until skin heals.
+Reduce exposure to wind, cold or hot temperatures as skin adjusts.

 People who have these fine, red capillaries on their face will benefit from using the gentlest cleansers and products on their skin.
 Hydrosols, or healing waters that are a byproduct of distillation, are excellent to mist on the face for extra moisture and deep pore cleansing.
 Melissa, or Lemon balm, rose, geranium, and lavender are good choices.

-To treat broken capillaries, the following suggestions will help make a healing blend.
+To soothe red capillaries, the following suggestions will help make a healing blend.
 It may take several weeks or months to see the results desired.
 Be persistent and keep a daily regime for skincare.
 Your skin will look more youthful and radiant for the effort.

 Broken Capillary Treatment